scala-network/Scala/contrib/depends/README.md

 make HOST=x86_64-w64-mingw32 -j4
 ```

-A toolchain will be generated that's suitable for plugging into scala's
+A toolchain will be generated that's suitable for plugging into Scala's
 cmake.
 In the above example, a dir named x86_64-w64-mingw32 will be
 created.
-To use it for scala, from the top of the scala source tree:
+To use it for Scala, from the top of the Scala source tree:

 ```bash
 mkdir build